 Related Post: How Long Does It Take To Get Good At Singing?

 Your creative process will likely need to include outside assistance.
-If you for example are creating songs in your home studio, you should still consider hiring a mixer and audio engineer to polish your audio unless you have professionally developed that skill yourself.
+Suppose you, for example are creating songs in your home studio.
+In that case, you should still consider hiring a mixer and audio engineer to polish your audio unless you have professionally developed that skill yourself.

-The full creation and release process include songwriting, singing, recording, mixing, mastering, cover art, and music videos.
-The more you are able to do for yourself, or learn to do for yourself, the more you will save money.
+The entire creation and release process includes songwriting, singing, recording, mixing, mastering, cover art, and music videos.
+The more you are able to do for yourself or learn to do for yourself, the more you will save money.
 But in the same vein, don't try to force yourself into being good at something if you just don't have it in you.
-I for example have no business trying to create my own cover art even though I still do make attempts from time to time.
+I for example, have no business trying to create my own cover art, even though I still do make attempts from time to time.

 Many parts of the creative process can be managed by freelancers on sites like Fiverr and Upwork for prices that are more affordable than you would think.
 Just be sure to do your due diligence in the research arena before spending crazy amounts of money.